 Contains listings of international work, internship, and volunteer programs.

-An extensive web site listing volunteer programs by GoAbroad.com
+An extensive web site listing volunteer programs by GoAbroad.coms

-Search for work, intern, and volunteer opportunities all over the globe.
+Search for volunteer opportunities all over the globe.

 Search for worldwide internship opportunities by location, dates, and required skills.

 A powerful searchable web database on 5,000 learning opportunities worldwide, compiled by the Institute of International Education (IIE).

 A bimonthly magazine for those interested in working, studying, and living abroad.

 This list is meant to highlight only a few programs and is by no means a complete list.

 This Irvine-based all volunteer non-profit agency works to support children in one poverty and AIDS stricken community in South Africa.
 Since this is an all volunteer organization, volunteers and interns are always needed in Irvine.
 Also, UCI students studying in South Africa may volunteer in Nkandla which is located in the Kwazulu Natal region.
 In addition, The Africa Project coordinates trips to Nkandla for those wishing to volunteer during the summer.
 Volunteering with The Africa Project provides an excellent opportunity to develop leadership skills, community development skills, public speaking and much more.
 Contact Debra Bianchi for more information at: firstname.lastname@example.org Join UC Irvine’s student club that supports The Africa Project.
 Find them on Facebook.